Vietnam.vn - Nền tảng quảng bá Việt Nam

 Most identical twins share 100% of their genetic material, while fraternal twins do not.
 This means researchers can compare the genetic and environmental influences on eating habits in both groups and draw conclusions.

-When it comes to picky eating, researchers found that fraternal twins were much less similar than identical twins, suggesting that genetics plays a big role in a child's reluctance to try new foods.
+When it comes to picky eating, researchers found that fraternal twins were much less alike than identical twins, suggesting that genetics plays a big role in a child's reluctance to try new foods.

 Research also shows that picky eating tends to peak around age 7, and often eases as children enter their teens.

-The authors of the report stressed that the study showed that picky eating in children is mainly due to genetic factors, not parenting style.
-This partly relieves the burden of "guilt" from parents when picky eating often causes a lot of stress for children and families.
+The authors of the report stressed that the above research shows that picky eating in children is mainly due to genetic factors, not the way parents raise their children.
+This partly relieves the burden of 'guilt' from parents when picky eating often causes a lot of stress for children and families.

-Picky eating is common in children, said Abigail Pickard, a child psychologist at Aston University who was not involved in the study.
-One of her recent studies found that around 16% of children aged three to five in the UK are picky eaters, and that factors such as age, parenting style and culture also play a part.
+Abigail Pickard, a child psychologist at Aston University who was not involved in the study, said picky eating was common in children.
+One of her recent studies found that around 16% of children aged 3-5 in the UK were picky eaters, and factors such as age, parenting style and culture also played a role.

-The researcher suggests that parents should try to maintain a relaxed eating environment and avoid turning mealtimes into a battle.
+The researcher suggests that parents should try to maintain a relaxed eating atmosphere and avoid making mealtimes a battleground.
 Caregivers should model healthy eating habits and avoid using food as a reward to entice children to eat foods they don’t like, as this can lead to harmful food combinations.

 Nghiên cứu mới: Con kén ăn là do di truyền, không phải tại mẹ nuôi sai cách - Ảnh 2.
 Anorexia in children